lifan0127/GettingandCleaningData/CodeBook.md

 ## Coursera - Getting and Cleaning Data Project
 Assignment:   Wearable computing data set clean-up
-Date:         4/26/2014
+Date:         4/27/2014

-Reference:
+#### Introduction:

+This is a data cleaning project for a Coursera MOOC - Getting and Cleaning Data. class.coursera.org/getdata-002
+The data set comes from the following reference:
 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

-#### The dataset includes the following files:
+#### The dataset includes the following files

+(Note: excerpt from README.txt):
 * 'README.txt'
 * 'features_info.txt': Shows information about the variables used on the feature vector.
 * 'features.txt': List of all features.